October 30, 2022

 After four trips, each placemat held a ceramic plate.
 Now it was time to bring the glassware: one small juice glass for each placemat.
 Then she stood back and admired the table, but only for a moment, for there was another table to set!
 So, without further ado, she returned to the shelf and repeated the process of tablecloth, placemats, plates, and glasses for the second table.

 But, she still wasn’t done!
 Now she began arranging lunchboxes.
 Apparently, each child sits in the same place at the table every day.
 So, this tiny child put the correct lunchbox by each of the chairs.

 As she concluded her work, the teacher announced that it was time for the children to come to group time.
 It was also time for me to observe in a different classroom, so I retrieved my things and glanced at my watch before rising to go.
 I had been watching this one little girl for 30 minutes!
 And, did she look tired after her exertions?
 Not in the least.
 In fact, she looked refreshed and happy and she joined her group of friends, with the satisfaction of a job well done.

 It occurred to me as I left that hardly anywhere else could this have happened except in a Montessori classroom.
 Where else would the adult have considered that such a tiny child could be capable of setting the table, and would actually want to?
 What took this little one 30 minutes to accomplish, an adult could have done in 3.
-In few situations would the child have been allowed the uninterrupted time she required to accomplish this large task.
-In most situations a well-meaning adult would have undoubtedly said, “Here, that’s too hard, let me do that for you” which might well have stopped this spontaneous expression of purpose and independence.
+In a few situations would the child have been allowed the uninterrupted time she required to accomplish this large task?
+In most situations, a well-meaning adult would have undoubtedly said, “Here, that’s too hard, let me do that for you” which might well have stopped this spontaneous expression of purpose and independence.

 Only in a Montessori classroom.